Doctor working on laptop

 However, the OAIC does not insist that healthcare organisations use encryption as a minimum standard in all cases.
 Rather, you need to “develop procedures to manage the transmission of personal information via email”, recognising that email is not necessarily a secure form of communication.

-You do need to consider the type of information and whether it is appropriate to send by unsecured email, or whether you need to take additional steps to protect it by attaching the information as a PDF document with a password.
+You do need to consider the type of information you are sending and whether it is appropriate to send by unsecured email.
+Depending on the sensitivity of the information you may need to take additional steps to protect it by attaching the information as a PDF document with a password.
 How you provide the appropriate password to the patient is another consideration, but options could include a separate email, an SMS or something elected by the patient and stored in your system.

 Just because it is easy to send an email does not mean it is appropriate.
 For this reason, you need to develop practice policies about the appropriate use of email to communicate with patients.
 All staff need to be clear about what they can and cannot send by email, and the steps they need to take if they are using email.

-Even if your practice does not correspond by or encourage email, you may still receive email from patients, so it is important that your policies address how email will be managed.
+Even if your practice does not correspond by or encourage email, you may still receive email from patients, so it is important that your policies address how email communications will be managed.
+For example, if patients send you clinical images by email ensure you have a mechanism for adding them to the patient’s records.
+For more information on this issue Avant factsheet – clinical images.

 You may need to send information by email, for example as part of a telehealth consultation, or in response to a patient request.
-In this case, you should advise the patient about the risks associated with unencrypted email and confirm they still wish to have the information sent in that way.
+In this case, if you are not using encrypted email, advise the patient about the risks associated with using unencrypted email and confirm they still wish to have the information sent in that way.

 Ideally, you would get patient consent in writing.
 If that is not practical, make sure you get the patient’s verbal consent and document it in their clinical record.

-The OAIC consistently reports that private information being sent to the wrong recipient accounts for around one in 10 data breaches.
+The OAIC consistently reports that personal information being emailed to the wrong recipient is the most common cause of human error privacy breaches.

-Another emerging theme is errors involving auto-complete – where software programs default to recently or frequently used addresses.
+Another cause of error is auto-complete – where software programs default to recently or frequently used addresses.

 Other sources of error could involve misheard or mistyped email addresses, or accidentally using ‘reply all’.